 Our Habit Of Forming Preconceived Ideas Starts Early In Life

 It starts quite early in childhood.
-Toddlers do it, then there is teenage belligerence.Both are learned behaviours, quite Picture of someone trapped in a maze because of thei preconceived ideasoften ones that relate to the need for attention even if the result is negative attention.
+Toddlers do it, then there is teenage belligerence.Both are learned behaviours, quite often ones that relate to the need for attention even if the result is negative attention.
 Getting through those years intact and sane is a miracle.
 I was a pretty contrary teenager, if my mother or another significant person in my life liked something, then, for a period, I took the opposite position.

 That period ended when I realized that I was the one that was suffering.
 I was merely cutting my nose off to spite my face.
 No one else, least of all my mother, cared whether I ate zucchini.
 I actually waged a war over the eating of zucchini, and when I think about that now, I just cringe because it was a very close-minded thing to do.
 I was not open to other people’s points of view and I dread to think how many opportunities to learn something were missed along the way.